Compiled & Fact-Checked

 Cheap carriers dump all that weight on your shoulders and neck.
 Your spine curves forward.
 Your lower back compensates by hyperextending.
 By the end of the day, you are in pain.

-I called my friend Lisa, who is a pediatric physical therapist, and asked her to explain it in plain English.
-She told me that healthy hip socket development depends on how the thighbone sits inside the socket during those critical early months.
-If a baby legs dangle straight down for hours every day, it can actually affect how the hip develops.
+Pediatric physical therapists explain that healthy hip socket development depends on how the thighbone sits inside the socket during the first months of life.
+If a baby's legs dangle straight down for extended periods, it can affect how the hip joint develops over time.

 The newborn insert is one more piece of laundry to wash, one more thing to remember.
 And the harness adjustments take time - get the shoulder straps wrong and you will feel it immediately.